 Analyzing the effectiveness of different character designs can give you valuable insights.
 Various research materials contain illustrated characters.
 You can find them in various mediums, such as TV commercials, cereal boxes, shop signs, mobile phone animations, and more.
 By studying these designs, you can understand the factors contributing to their success and identify personal preferences that resonate with them.

-To make your design genuinely captivating, exaggerate its defining features.
+Exaggerate your design’s defining features to make it genuinely captivating.
 This will create a larger-than-life presence.
-Viewers can quickly identify the character’s critical qualities by amplifying these traits.
+By amplifying these traits, viewers can quickly identify the character’s critical qualities.
 This technique is particularly significant in cartoon caricatures because it highlights specific personality traits.
 For example, if your character possesses strength, don’t just give them average arms; enhance them to be five times larger than usual to emphasize their immense power.

 If the designs are aimed at young children, the character is typically designed around basic shapes and bright colors.
-As Australian artist Nathan Jurevicius explains, working for a client, the character’s target audience is usually pre-identified.
+As Australian artist Nathan Jurevicius explains, the character’s target audience is usually pre-identified when working for a client.

 Commissioned character designs are more restrictive but no less creative.
 In this situation, breaking down the character’s core features and personality is recommended.
 Jurevicius says if the eyes are essential, he’ll focus the entire design around the face to make it stand out.